brycewray/eleventy_bundler/src/posts/2020/02/youtube-tv-rsns-flap.md

 As a result, the pool of TV money on which the pro sports organizations have depended will, inevitably, shrink.

-Then what will the pro sports leagues do?
+When it does, what will those organizations do?

 They can't cut the massive salaries the athletes make.
 That would result in strikes which would cripple the leagues, perhaps irrevocably.